Labels that can Stand the Static

-Static electricity is what makes your hair stand on end when you comb it dry or when sit in a plastic chair wearing a wool sweater and then get a shock as you touch a doorknob.
+Static electricity is what makes your hair stand on end when you comb it dry or that little shock you get when you touch a doorknob.
 It is caused by a buildup of electrons, usually sheared from one surface and deposited on another surface by friction.
 Many surfaces can cause static even though you hardly notice it.
 It takes about 3,000 volts for us to feel any sort of shock.
-Rubbing a balloon on your head can generate a charge over 20,000 volts!
+Rubbing a balloon on your head can generate a charge of over 20,000 volts!
 Anything below 1,000 volts is not noticeable, but still has the potential to damage sensitive electronic equipment.
 In many cases, this equipment requires labels that combat the effects of static, and this is where ESD labels come into play.

-When a label is peeled from a liner, there are interactions between the two surfaces that cause friction, and therefore a shearing of electrons.
-This friction can cause up to 1,000 volts per square inch, depending on the label material.
-If the label is being applied to small components or electronic devices, the charge could damage, and dramatically decrease the reliability of your products.
+When a normal label is peeled from a liner, there are interactions between the two surfaces that cause static creating friction.
+In addition, labels themselves can store static charges.
+If the label is being applied to small components or electronic devices, the charge could damage, and dramatically decrease the reliability of your electronic products.